vchain-us/docs/site/guide/quickhelp.md

 ![onboard1](./img/lets-get-started-new.png)

-The account profile information are provided here (and can be changed afterwards).
+The account profile information is provided here (and can be changed afterwards).
 The NEXT  button takes you to the dashboard homepage below.

 ![get started](./img/onboarding-completed.png)

 The dashboard homepage summarizes all key capabilities of CodeNotary.
 From here you can download the command line (CLI) utility vcn for the various supported operating systems so that you can notarize and authenticate digital objects from command line or from scripts.
 The CLI can also be accessed later from the dashboard toolbar and also at [Github](https://github.com/vchain-us/vcn/releases).
-On this page you have also the list of all available integrations for CodeNotary.
-Finally you can notarize files and digital objects directly from the homepage with a simple drag&drop of the file(s) in the "Notarize Files" square.
+On this page, you have also the list of all available integrations for CodeNotary.
+Now, you can notarize files and digital objects directly from the homepage with a simple drag&drop of the file(s) in the "Notarize Files" square.

 ## Installing the Codenotary tools

 ### Install VCN for Windows

 Installing vcn for windows requires a 64 bit windows 10 or better system.
 The vcn for windows tools have 2 versions.
-The first is a setup version which provides Windows file explorer integration.
+The first is a setup version that provides Windows file explorer integration.

 ![winext](./img/windowsext.png)

 There is also a standalone command line version.
-The setup version also optionally installs the vcn command line interface, and this is recommended.
-The vcn command line executable is identical between the setup version and the standalone version for any given release, so installing the two version is not required.
+The setup version optionally installs the vcn command line interface, and this is recommended.
+The vcn command line executable is identical between the setup version and the standalone version for any given release, so installing both versions is not required.

 Besides the fact that the windows executable are signed using CA (Certificate Authority) based signatures for easier Windows integration, they are also notarized using the Codenotary product which allows, at any time, for the product development team to indicate that a specific binary or package is no longer trusted or supported - something the CA based signing system does not permit.

-## Integrating vcn in the windows PATH variable
+## Integrating vcn in the Windows PATH variable

 This is an optional step, but allows easier access to vcn from the command line.
 In Windows Explorer, right click on the icon that represents the machine and select